 7. May Help in Managing PCOS:

-Polycystic Ovarian Syndrome or PCOS is a common problem in women that leads to infertility, irregular periods, obesity, acne etc. A study shows that Cinnamon may reduce insulin resistance in women with PCOS to bring down the levels of androgen hormones in the body (8).
-By improving insulin sensitivity, Cinnamon can support PCOS medications to reduce heavy bleeding, uterine fibroids, endometriosis etc.
+Polycystic Ovarian Syndrome, or PCOS, is a common problem in women that leads to infertility, irregular periods, obesity, acne, etc. A study shows that Cinnamon may reduce insulin resistance in women with PCOS by reducing androgen hormone levels in the body (8).
+Cinnamon can support PCOS medications by improving insulin sensitivity to reduce heavy bleeding, uterine fibroids, endometriosis, etc.

 8. May Keep Infections at Bay: